kaivalyar/HistManager/README.md

 The default history management system of the terminal can sometimes seem clunky and unhelpful.
 While the terminal is versatile and facilitates a wide variety of tasks, the terminal command history can only be accessed as a single obscenely-long list.
 When using the terminal, this often makes it difficult to scroll to the desired commands, especially for novice users.

 ### Objective
-This project aims to simplify that task, by splitting each use of the terminal into a _session_, with an _environment_.
+This project aims to simplify terminal history management, by splitting each use of the terminal into a _session_, with an _environment_.
 The user can select the environment of the terminal upon startup, and thus obtain clutter free access to all the commands executed in that particular environment, with other environments' history not in the picture.
 For example, when working on a Java Applet, the user may choose to use a Java environment, which would provide only the Java environments' terminal history - and not show any Python commands that were executed from the Python environment.

 ### Strategy
-The history of the bash terminal, by default, is stored in the ~/`.bash_history` file.
+The history of the bash terminal, by default, is stored in the `~/.bash_history` file.
 HistManager works by constantly editing this file - replacing it with a different file (based on the environment history the user wants to import).
 This way, the system still uses the default, `.bash_history` file to both add and retrieve commands, but the file iself is managed by HistManager - thus changing the history on demand.
 Additions to environment histories also occur this way - the system edits the `.bash_history` file, and the edits are copied into the relevant environment history file by HistManager.

 Apart from all the user generated environments, there is another, 'Master' environment - which can't be edited by the user.
 This environment is special, as it contains all the history, from all the environments.
-Thus, selecting the Master environment for a Terminal session has the same effect as continuing with the default `.bash_history` file.
+Thus, selecting the Master environment for a terminal session has the same effect as continuing with the default `.bash_history` file.

 ### Pizzazz
 Apart from just replacing the `.bash_history` file appropriately, HistManager provides some more features.